To some, air conditioners are an absolute necessity today, yet very few people know how to fix overcharged AC.

 The price is usually only lower because there is no actual purchase of coolant with this procedure.
 The expected cost for discharging an AC system is about $150 – 250.
 There may be slight differences in the price based on the car’s make, model, and year.

-It may seem costly, but in the grand scheme of things, you will not need to risk life, limb, nor liberty if the procedure is done by a professional.
+It may seem costly, but you will not need to risk life, limb, or liberty in the grand scheme of things if the procedure is done by a professional.

 02. DIY Options